evanseitz/seam-nn/README.md

 - **Clusterer**: Computes mechanistic clusters and embeddings from attribution maps to identify distinct regulatory mechanisms.
 Supports hierarchical clustering (GPU-optimized), K-means, and DBSCAN algorithms, with optional dimensionality reduction (UMAP, t-SNE, PCA) for complementary interpretability.

 - **MetaExplainer**: The core SEAM module that integrates results to identify and interpret mechanistic patterns.
-Generates cluster-averaged attribution maps and the Mechanism Summary Matrix (MSM), implementing background separation with adaptive scaling.
-Provides visualization tools for sequence logos, attribution logos, and cluster statistics, with support for both PWM-based and enrichment-based analysis.
+Generates cluster-averaged attribution maps (shape: (L, A) for each cluster) and the Mechanism Summary Matrix (MSM), a DataFrame containing position-wise statistics (entropy, consensus matches, reference mismatches) for each cluster.
+Also implements background separation and provides visualization tools for sequence logos, attribution logos, and cluster statistics, with support for both PWM-based and enrichment-based analysis.
 Features GPU acceleration with CPU fallbacks.

 - **Identifier**: Analyzes cluster-averaged attribution maps in conjunction with the MSM to identify precise locations of motifs and their epistatic interactions.

+### Module Relationships:
+SEAM's modules form an integrated pipeline where outputs from earlier modules feed into subsequent analysis.
+The Mutagenizer generates sequences that are processed by the Compiler and Attributer.
+These attribution maps are then clustered by the Clusterer, with results from Mutagenizer, Compiler and Attributer integrated by the MetaExplainer to characterize each SEAM-derived mechanism.
+The Identifier module then analyzes these MetaExplainer outputs to pinpoint specific regulatory elements and their interactions.

 ### Examples